makerdao/community/governance/votes/Executive Vote - November 12, 2021.md

 ### GUNIV3DAIUSDC-A Parameter Adjustments

-As per [this poll](https://vote.makerdao.com/polling/QmemHGSM?network=mainnet), the following GUNIV3DAIUSDC-A parameter adjustments will occur, if this executive passes:
+As per [this poll](https://vote.makerdao.com/polling/QmemHGSM?network=mainnet), the following GUNIV3DAIUSDC-A parameter adjustments will occur, if this executive proposal passes:

-* Increase the [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam) from 50 million DAI to 500 million DAI
+* The [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam) will be increased from 50 million DAI to 500 million DAI.
-* Decrease the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio) from 105% to 102%
+* The [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio) will be decreased from 105% to 102%.
-* Decrease the [Stability Fee](https://makerdao.world/en/learn/governance/param-stability-fee) from 1% to 0.5%
+* The [Stability Fee](https://makerdao.world/en/learn/governance/param-stability-fee) will be decreased from 1% to 0.5%.

 For more information on this proposal, please see this [discussion thread](https://forum.makerdao.com/t/request-to-raise-the-guniv3daiusdc1-a-dc-to-500m/11394).

 ### WSTETH-A Debt Ceiling Increase

-As per [this poll](https://vote.makerdao.com/polling/QmeQUKFm?network=mainnet), the following change will occur, if this executive passes:
+As per [this poll](https://vote.makerdao.com/polling/QmeQUKFm?network=mainnet), the following change will occur, if this executive proposal passes:

-* Increase the [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam) from 5 million DAI to 50 million DAI
+* The [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam) will be increased from 5 million DAI to 50 million DAI.

 For more information on this proposal, please see this [discussion thread](https://forum.makerdao.com/t/request-to-raise-staked-eth-dc-to-50m/11402).

-### DIRECT-AAVEV2-DAI Parameter Adjustments
+### DIRECT-AAVEV2-DAI (Aave D3M) Parameter Adjustments

-As per [this poll](https://vote.makerdao.com/polling/QmNbTzG1?network=mainnet#poll-detail), the following DIRECT-AAVEV2-DAI parameter adjustments will occur, if this executive passes:
+As per [this poll](https://vote.makerdao.com/polling/QmNbTzG1?network=mainnet#poll-detail), the following DIRECT-AAVEV2-DAI parameter adjustments will occur, if this executive proposal passes:

-* Increase the [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam) from 10 million DAI to 50 million DAI
+* The [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam) will be increased from 10 million DAI to 50 million DAI.
-* Increase the [Target Available Debt (gap)](https://makerdao.world/en/learn/governance/module-dciam) from 10 million DAI to 25 million DAI
+* The [Target Available Debt (gap)](https://makerdao.world/en/learn/governance/module-dciam) will be increased from 10 million DAI to 25 million DAI.
-* Decrease the Target Borrow Rate from 4% to 3.9%
+* The Target Borrow Rate will be decreased from 4% to 3.9%.

 For more information on this proposal, please see this [discussion thread](https://forum.makerdao.com/t/d3m-dc-increase-target-borrow-rate-decrease-proposal/11421).
+Further information regarding these parameters can also be found in this [discussion thread](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357).

 ### Return Unused DAI to the Surplus Buffer

-As per this [forum thread](https://forum.makerdao.com/t/govalpha-budget-return/11341), 218,059.81 DAI will be returned to the Surplus Buffer from PauseProxy, if this executive passes.
+As per this [forum thread](https://forum.makerdao.com/t/govalpha-budget-return/11341), 218,059.81 unused DAI from the GovAlpha Core Unit budget will be returned to the Surplus Buffer from the PauseProxy contract, if this executive proposal passes.

 This amount comprises budgeted funds that were unused by the GovAlpha Core Unit.